SaviKoissi/Mathematical-Biology/README.md

 * And then R studio [here](https://rstudio.com/products/rstudio/download/)

 Once R and Rstudion is installed on your computer, the software is executed by launching the corresponding executable.
 The prompt, by default **‘>’**, indicates that R is waiting for your commands.
 Under Windows using the program Rgui.exe, some commands (accessing the on-line help, opening files, . . .) can be executed via the pull-down menus.
 At this stage, a new user is likely to wonder “Whatdo I do now?”
 It is indeed very useful to have a few ideas on how R works when it is used for the first time, and this is what we will see now.
-We shall see first briefly how R works.
-Then, I will describe the “assign” operator which allows creating objects, how to manage objects in memory, and finally how to use the on-line help which is very useful when running R.
+We shall see first the obejcts in R; the built in function and how to write a functionin R.

 ### Objects and classes in R